 Armed only with optimistic ignorance, I went to my interview.
 I was full of confidence.
 Despite my math phobia, I had good grades in high school and good SAT scores.
 I was sure to be picked for one of those two openings.
 I sat cheerfully down in the chair opposite a rather stern-looking interviewer.
 What was I expecting her to ask me, I now wonder?
 My hobbies?
 My vacation plans?

 I was totally unprepared for her first question.
 "What does a dental hygienist do?"

 What does a dental hygienist do?
 How could I possibly answer that?
-Nobody I had asked knew the answer to that question.
+Nobody I had asked knew the answer.
 The two dentists I had been to as a patient did not have assistants, let alone hygienists.
 Dental hygienists make a lot of money for two years of college and no math.
 That's what dental hygienists do.
-Looking across the desk at the no-nonsense face of the interviewer, I knew that I was doomed.
+Looking across the desk at the no-nonsense face of the interviewer, I knew I was doomed.
 But I had to say something.

 "Uh ... she helps the dentist?"

 My first reaction was total humiliation.
 How could I have been such a fool?
 As the humiliation slowly faded, it was replaced with determination.
 Not only was I going to become a hygienist, I was also going to find out what a hygienist is.
 The answer came sooner than I expected.
 As I shared my humiliating experience with a woman at my church, I found out that she was a dental assistant who wanted to become a hygienist, too.

 Both my friend and I were from the same county—the one with no dental hygiene program.
 We both wanted one of the two openings for out-of-county students.
 Both of our interviews (my second) went well, and, amazingly, we were both accepted into the dental hygiene program.